gvwilson/thirdbit/src/fiction/in-heck/index.md

 "It's trying—Maddy, help me!
 It's trying to—
 It's t-t-trying to—"
-And then she froze just as the bots had.
+And then she froze too.

 "Boss?"
 Thoughtful had gotten back on her feet and picked up her rifle.